biocompute-objects/bco-ro/docs/tutorial/bagit.md

 372
 ```

-Note the use of `--apparent-size` as in this case actual disk-usage is 129M due to ZFS compression.
-It is NOT RECOMMENDED to include `Payload-Oxum` if the directory
+Note the use of `--apparent-size` as in this case actual disk-usage is 129M due to ZFS compression, while the sum of each's file's size is 396 MB.
+It is NOT RECOMMENDED to include `Payload-Oxum` if `data` contains hard or soft linked outputs, as is the case of this example's Nextflow workflow.

 The `Bagging-Date` should reflect the time the bag was created in ISO8601 format, for instance as output `date --utc --iso-8601=seconds`